githubixx/ansible-role-etcd/README.md

 This Ansible role is used in [Kubernetes the not so hard way with Ansible - etcd cluster](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-etcd/).
 But it can be used without a Kubernetes cluster of course.

 Installs a etcd cluster.
 HINT: This playbook does NOT reload or restart the etcd cluster processes after the systemd service file was changed!
 This is intentional!
 It would be a very bad idea to restart all etcd processes at the same time.
-So if the `etcd.service` file has changed restart/reload etcd by hand one node after the other and check log output if the node joined the cluster again afterwards!
+So if the `etcd.service` file has changed restart/reload etcd by manually one node after the other and check log output if the node joined the cluster again afterwards!
+Of course this process can be automated too but it's currently not part of this role.
 As a side node: The script will issue a `systemctl daemon-reload` after the etcd service file was changed so that at least systemd is aware of the changed file and you don't take care about that.
 So a reboot of a etcd node would also active the new configuration.

 Upgrading a etcd cluster which was installed by this role is described in [here](https://www.tauceti.blog/posts/kubernetes-the-not-so-hard-way-with-ansible-upgrading-kubernetes/#etcd).